samuelweiler/bulk-rr/draft-woodworth-bulk-rr.md

 ~~~~

-\[ Is this complexity beyond simple ${1}, ${2}, etc, really worth
+\[ Is the formatting complexity beyond simple ${1}, ${2}, etc, really
-it?
+worth it?
 I definitely see how it could make for shorter replacement
-patterns, but does it enhance their clarity and usability? \]
+patterns, but does it enhance their clarity and usability, adding a
+feature someone really wants? \]

-The Replacement Pattern MUST end in a period if it is intended to
+The Replacement Pattern MUST end in the root label if it is intended
-represent a fully qualified domain name.
+to represent a fully qualified domain name.

 ## The BULK RR Presentation Format